 Parents should walk in to pick up their children from Aftercare by 5:30 PM.
 Late pick-ups will be charged $25/hour, with a minimum charge of $10.

-Students who are not picked up by 3:25 PM will be sent to the Aftercare program.
+Students who are not picked up by 3:25 PM will be sent to the Aftercare program and charges will begin.
 Late pick-ups must walk in to check-out their child(ren) and will be charged accordingly.
-At 3:35 PM, charges begin at $25/hour.
+At 3:25 PM, charges begin at $25/hour.

 Can't find what you are looking for?